 Alternatively, organic user search queries across talent and learning systems can also be informative.
 They tend to throw up a lot of expected results (agile, excel, leadership) but some of the less frequent, more nuanced terms can bring more actionable insights.
 Here’s a typical set of results for organic search on an LXP, SharePoint etc:

-How useful is data like this?
+How useful is data like this for your reskilling or upskilling programme initiatives?
 On the one hand, this is real, unprompted user behaviour.
 On the other, it’s from a small and possibly unrepresentative sample of the workforce population and a lot of the terms are very generic (eg ‘leadership’).
-In short: it’s of some use.
+In short: it’s of some use for upskilling.
 So, we certainly need to combine it with other data.
 But here are some questions this kind of data might prompt:

 Your organisation will have data like this scattered across its systems.
 It just takes some creative thinking and technical wrangling to unlock.
 But once you have a dataset replete with skills indicators, you can move on to...